Leonidus1995/farmer-prices-forecasting/Readme.md

 ![Heatmap temporal missingness](https://github.com/Leonidus1995/farmer-prices-forecasting/blob/main/plots/heatmap_missing_top30.png)

-The matrix plot and heatmap effectively reveal the missingness patterns among the top 30 variables with the highest proportion of missing data.
-Notably, 6 of the top 9 variables are missing nearly all data during the first decade (1990–2000),
+The matrix plot and temporal heatmap above effectively reveal the missingness patterns among the top 30 variables with the highest proportion of missing data.
+Notably, 6 of the top 9 variables are missing nearly all data during the first decade (1990–2000), including:
-including:

 - 'afs_employment_share_in_total_employment'
 - 'total_employment_afs'